shimst3r/blobvault/README.md

 ```

 using Django's built-in development server.
 Don't use it in production though, use [gunicorn](https://gunicorn.org) or [waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/) instead.

+Given that the encryption is server-side, the main usecase of `blobvault` is hosting it yourself in a trusted environment.

 ## How to test